-Born in Chillicothe, Ohio in 1966, Juliana Spahr recieved a BA from Bard College and PhD from SUNY Buffalo.
+Born in Chillicothe, Ohio, in 1966, Juliana Spahr received a BA from Bard College and PhD from SUNY Buffalo.

 She is the author of Well Then There Now (Black Sparrow Press, 2011); This Connection of Everyone with Lungs (University of California Press, 2005); Fuck You—Aloha—I Love You (Wesleyan University Press, 2001); and Response (Sun & Moon Press, 1996), winner of the National Poetry Series Award.

 Spahr is also the author of Everybody's Autonomy: Connective Reading and Collective Identity (University of Alabama Press, 2001).

 As editor, she has published a number of critical works, including A Megaphone: Some Enactments, Some Numbers, and Some Essays about the Continued Usefulness of Crotchless-pants-and-a-machine-gun Feminism (Chain Links, 2011), coedited with Stephanie Young; Poetry and Pedagogy: the Challenge of the Contemporary (Palgrave/Macmillan, 2006), coedited with Joan Retallack; and American Women Poets in the Twenty-first Century (Wesleyan University Press, 2002), coedited with Claudia Rankine.
 From 1993 to 2003, Spahr coedited the arts journal Chain, which she cofounded with Jena Osman.